-(a) Basis of Accounting
+Basis of Accounting

-The financial statements are prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles.
+The financial statements are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the U.S.

-(b) Tax-Exempt Status
+Tax Exempt Status

-The Foundation is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code (the Code) and is a private foundation as defined in Section 509(a) of the Code.
+The Foundation is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code (IRC) and is a private foundation as defined in Section 509(a) of the Code.
 The Foundation is subject to applicable state and federal unrelated business income tax and federal excise tax as discussed in note 6.
 A provision for unrelated business income tax and federal excise tax has been made and is included in the financial statements.